 The business of facelifting: Jungle Grille style

-Where the State and the County offer help with funds for new businesses, City’s Economic Development Department is also trying its best to entice new merchants set up their shops inside the City.
+Where the State and the County offer help with funds for new businesses which may benefit from tools such as Flyp Poshmark bot, City’s Economic Development Department is also trying its best to entice new merchants set up their shops inside the City.

 By providing signage incentives, the City hopes to encourage new and existing businesses to improve their façades by upgrading their signs with quality materials.
 Funds will be disbursed after signage has been installed.